Why Adversarial Reprogramming Works, When It Fails, and How to Tell the Difference: Related Work

 \section{Related Work}

 In this section, we briefly review related work on reprogramming.
 We then focus on attacks that optimize adversarial perturbations, including universal adversarial perturbations and robust physical-world adversarial examples.
-Finally, we review work which provides additional insights on the vulnerability of machine-learning models to adversarial perturbations based on different first-order linear analyses.
+Finally, we review work that provides additional insights into the vulnerability of machine-learning models to adversarial perturbations based on different first-order linear analyses.